 And the food so far has been pretty good.
 To jump right into the cuisine I decided to take a cooking class at the Tamarind cooking school in Luang Prabang.
 The class was great.
 The instructor was a jolly guy cracking jokes, playing up the lazy Lao stereotype and all around keeping us entertained as well as teaching us about the cuisine and the food.

-We started the class with an eggplant dip (Jeow Mak Keua) – a Lao classic.
+We started the class with a Lao eggplant dip (Jeow Mak Keua) – a Lao classic.
 Made to be eaten with sticky rice (glutinous rice, not to be confused with regular rice) by hand this is a spicy smoky rich dip.
 Delicious essentially.

 The traditional Lao kitchen (even today) revolves around a charcoal based “stove” essentially a huge bucket filled with coals and that’s where most of the cooking happens.
 Is there a formal term for this?
 The woks or pots are balanced on the top of the bucket, or for this dish the vegetables are just charred right in the coals.